tomaka/spec/src/blocks-authoring.md

 A client implementation can assume that these two methods produce the same result.
 TODO: what if it doesn't

+> **Note**: The *Aura validators set* and *Babe validators set* of a block describe the list of validators that must author children of that block.
+The block itself must have been authored by one of the validators in the validators set of its parent block.

 ## Next slot claim

 Given a block and an sr25519 private key, the next **claimable Babe primary slot** of a block is: